StephanTheisgen/splean/eval/README.md

  (type)(bits)x(parallel hashes)_k(reduction factor)

-so for example: splean31x8_k10, will execute splean solver approach for Cuckatoo31 using SIMD with 8 Siphash calculations in parallel and a k-factor if 10 (so using only a fraction $\frac{1}{2^{10}}$ of the edges to start with).
+so for example: splean31x8_k10, will execute splean solver approach for Cuckatoo31 using SIMD with 8 Siphash calculations in parallel and a k-factor of 10 (so using only a fraction $\frac{1}{2^{10}}$ of the edges to start with).

 To only create all lean solver baseline binary files use